 What to get: Any of their mole dishes.
 You’ll find seven different variations, including the traditional mole poblano, mole verde, and mole negro as well as veggie mole and Ahogado en Natas, which is chicken or pork smothered in guajillo and puya chili and a touch of nata (reduced milk) and served with agave style rice.
 Pair it with a specialty drink with tequila or a margarita and you’re set!

-For more restaurant and dining ideas, head to our complete restaurant directory or check out our La Jolla Restaurant Guide!
+Try these Mexican eateries for some of the best Mexican food in San Diego!
+Or, for more restaurant and dining ideas, head to our complete restaurant directory or check out our La Jolla Restaurant Guide!